d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 The default version of `rsync` in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
 Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
 The current release of rsync is version [3.1.3](https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS) protocol 31 released 28 January 2018.

-Utilizing **snapshots** in RsyncGUI is **not possible** due to bugs in default version version 2.6.9 of rsync in macOS.
-It is not allowed due to the sandbox to execute an updated and another version of rsync in e.g `/usr/local/bin`.
-Utilizing **scheduled** task is not implemented in RsyncGUI.
+Utilizing **snapshots** in RsyncGUI is **not possible** due a bug in default version version 2.6.9 of rsync.
+It is not allowed because of the macOS sandbox, to execute an updated version of rsync in e.g `/usr/local/bin`.
+Utilizing **scheduled** task is also not implemented in RsyncGUI.

-If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
+If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

 ## Version 1.9.1